Akshay199456/InstacloneExpressServer/README.md

 Once you have them installed, run 'npm install' in your terminal to install the dependencies which are listed in the package.json file for the express-server.
 This will allow you to now run the back-end server.
 In order to start the server, make sure you are in the 'express-server' folder.
 Then, run the command 'mongod' to run the mongoDB server.
 In another terminal, run 'npm start' to connect with the mongoDB server.

 This should setup the backend server on your machine.
+Since the server is running on localhost:5000, that's the address you will need to type in in order to see any data stored in the server.